Pandemic hangover forces used car shoppers to buy much older cars

-(iSeeCars) — A combination of restricted used car supply and inflation has forced buyers into much older used cars over the past 4 years.
+(iSeeCars) — A combination of restricted used car supply and inflation has forced buyers into much older used cars over the past four years.

 Buyers with a $23,000 budget could purchase a 3-year-old car in 2019, but that same amount is not enough for an average 6-year-old used car today.
 The reduced production of new cars in 2020, 2021, and 2022 is now reflected in limited used car availability and dramatically higher prices.